 Use load balancing

 On a smaller scale, organizations will try to counter DDoS with load balancing.
 With old-school load balancing, you build multiple web servers, then place a load balancing device, such as an F5 BigIP, in front of the servers to split the load up between them.
 This keeps any single server from getting overwhelmed.
+It also provided some protection against specialized packets, since its services weren’t necessarily prone to the same attacks as the servers behind them.

 The problem with doing your own load balancing is that the load balancer itself could get overwhelmed, or your upstream connection can get overwhelmed.
 So these days you typically see load balancers in use internally, to prevent the old Slashdot-style problem.
 But in spite of their overwhelming popularity and sales volume, load balancers alone generally aren’t enough to stop a large DDoS attack.
 They are much more useful for distributing and controlling legitimate volumes of network traffic.

 Firewalls can be effective against some DDoS attacks if you catch them early enough.
 You have to write the rules quickly.
 But the idea of DDoS is to use large numbers of machines.
 It’s much harder to write firewall rules to block hundreds of incoming connections.
 Perhaps using automation tools like Demisto or Phantom would make this more practical.
+And like using a local load balancer, a firewall can’t protect you from your upstream connection being overwhelmed.

 The tricky thing with this method is distinguishing between DDoS traffic and other legitimate high-volume traffic.
 Search engines’ bots have a tendency to send large numbers of connections in to you as well, but you want those, because those lead to more visitors coming to your site.

-DDoS is what I like to call a caveman-type attack.
+DDoSing is what I like to call a caveman-type attack.
 And fighting it off just with firewall rules is kind of a caveman-type defense.
 There is a time and a place for caveman-type defenses but I’m not sure DDoS is one of them.

 Last and least, changing web servers to Nginx, or deploying Nginx as a cache in front of an existing web server, could be enough to fight off a mild DDoS attack.
+Nginx is much lighter on system resources than Apache, so it performs much faster and can handle more traffic on comparable hardware.
+But like the other options, Nginx can’t do anything about DDOSing once the attack starts to overwhelm the network connection itself.

-Why DDoS may get worse
+Why DDoSing may get worse

 Distributed Denial of Service attacks became practical in the late 1990s when broadband connections became common.
 Broadband service has gotten incrementally faster over the years, but not at the rate that CPU and graphics card speeds have increased.